 The operations of our refined product terminals depend in large part on the level of demand for products stored in our terminals in the markets served by those assets.
 The majority of products stored in our terminals are refined petroleum products.
-Demand for our terminalling services will generally increase or decrease with demand for refined petroleum products tends to increase or decrease with the relative strength of the economy.
+Demand for our terminalling services will generally increase or decrease with demand for refined petroleum products, and demand for refined petroleum products tends to increase or decrease with the relative strength of the economy.
 In addition, the forward pricing curve can impact demand.
 For example, in a contango market (when the price for future storage is expected to exceed current prices), demand for storage services will generally increase.
+As of December 31, 2015, almost all of our tank storage capacity is under contract.